 These regulations require that encryption products purchased for use be reported.
 Violation of the encryption regulations may result in the issuance of a warning, levying of a penalty, confiscation of the encryption products and even criminal liabilities.
 On March 18, 2000, the Office of the State Commission for the Administration of Cryptography issued a public announcement regarding the implementation of the regulations.
-The announcement states that only specialized hardware and software, the core functions of which are encryption and decoding, fall within the administrative scope of the regulations as "encryption products, such as wireless telephone, Windows software and browsers do not fall within this scope.
+The announcement states that only specialized hardware and software, the core functions of which are encryption and decoding, fall within the administrative scope of the regulations as "encryption products and equipment containing encryption technology."
+Other products, such as wireless telephone, Windows software and browsers do not fall within this scope.